All about cryptojacking

 Some cybersecurity pros point out that, unlike most other types of malware, cryptojacking scripts do no damage to computers or victims’ data.
 But stealing CPU resources has consequences.
 Sure, slower computer performance might just be an annoyance for an individual user.
 But for larger organizations that might have suffered many cryptojacked systems, there are real costs.
 Electricity costs, IT labor costs, and missed opportunities are just some of the consequences of what happens when an organization is affected by drive-by cryptojacking.

-What’s more, the cryptojackers continue to up their game, invading increasingly powerful hardware.
+During this time, the cryptojackers continued to up their game, invading increasingly powerful hardware.
 One example is an incident where criminals cryptojacked the operational technology network of a European water utility’s control system, degrading the operators’ ability to manage the utility plant.
 In another instance from the same report, a group of Russian scientists allegedly used the supercomputer at their research and nuclear warhead facility to mine Bitcoin.

 Whether you’ve been cryptojacked locally on your system, or through the browser, it can be difficult to manually detect the intrusion after the fact.
 Likewise, finding the origin of the high CPU usage can be difficult.
 Processes might be hiding themselves or masking as something legitimate in order to hinder you from stopping the abuse.
 As a bonus to the cryptojackers, when your computer is running at maximum capacity, it will run ultra slow, and therefore be harder to troubleshoot.
 As with all other malware precautions, it’s much better to install security before you become a victim.